niftytyro/cram/README.md

 Other things to think about:

 1. Solving for assets like SVG
-2. node module resolution algorithm
+2. Node.js module resolution algorithm
 3. Common JS & ES Modules
 4. Producing a bundle map
+5. Resolving node_modules imports
+6. Minification

 ## Bibliography